Wednesday, July 13, 2011

 not just because I am flying

-not just because I pull you down and let you in
+not just because I pulled you down and let you in

 not just because I swoon in Durban's warm embrace